blender/blender/doc/python_api/rst/info_overview.rst

 Many Python scripts come bundled with Blender and can be used as a reference because they use the same API that script authors write tools in.
-Typical usage for scripts include: user interface, import/export, scene manipulation, automation, defining your own toolset and customization.
+Typical usage for scripts include: user interface, import/export, scene manipulation, automation, defining your own tool set and customization.

 On startup Blender scans the ``scripts/startup/`` directory for Python modules and imports them.
 The exact location of this directory depends on your installation.